Wolf (1994 film): Plot

-Will organizes a mutiny of writers, who threaten to leave the publishing house unless he is retained as editor-in-chief.
-Raymond agrees, and Will's first act is to fire Stewart, urinating on his shoes in a bathroom and claiming he is "marking his territory".
-While washing his hands, Will finds the fingers in his handkerchief and realizes he has wounded someone.
-He cuffs himself to a radiator in his hotel room, but Laura arrives and downplays his belief that he is werewolf.
-The next morning, Detective Bridger knocks on Will's door to inform him that Charlotte was found dead in Central Park with canine DNA on her.
-Will wonders if he murdered Charlotte, but does not know that it was actually Stewart who killed her.
+Will organizes a mutiny of writers who threaten to leave the publishing house unless Will remains editor-in-chief.
+Alden agrees, and Will's first act is to fire Stewart.
+He urinates on his shoes in a bathroom, claiming he is "marking his territory".
+While washing his hands, Will finds a mugger's finger in his handkerchief and realizes he wounded someone.
+He cuffs himself to his hotel room radiator, but Laura arrives and allays his fears.
+They spend the night together, but Will later leaves the hotel room unnoticed and roams Central Park transformed.
+The next morning, Detective Bridger informs Will that Charlotte was found dead in Central Park with canine DNA on her.